andreasgrv/johnny/README.md

 The implementation is based on the papers that can be found in the References section.

 ### Installation

 >
 	git clone https://github.com/andreasgrv/johnny
 	cd johnny
+	# virtualenv .env && source .env/bin/activate # optional but recommended
 	pip install -r requirements.txt
 	pip install .

 ### Training

+While the basic library was tested for on Debian: python2.7, python3.4, python3.5, the train and test utility scripts will only work on **python >= 3.3**.

 Models for dependency parsing can be trained on the [Universal Dependencies v2.0](http://universaldependencies.org/) dataset using the **train.py** script.

-But first, you need data!
-Download and extract the contents to a folder of your choosing (we will refer to this as UD_FOLDER, the path to the folder containing the languages).
+Download and extract the contents to a folder of your choosing (we will refer to this as *UD_FOLDER*, the path to the folder containing the languages).
+This will probably look something like "ud-treebanks-v2.0".

 To train models you can use the default blueprints I used in my dissertation.
 Alternatively, if you are in for a thrill, you can override the settings to see